VKSingh03/Astar-on-turtlebot/README.md

   + Once the program runs  completetly it will show  a image output of optimum path.
   + Press enter once the image is shown this will complete the video recording
   + The program will ask the user to give the inputs for start and goal and check wheter it is valid.
+  + The input parameters should be in meters and angle should be in degrees.

 Note: The output videos in both cases is created as .avi which is converted to .mp4 using another software.